ani03sha/microgpt-java/docs/CONCEPTS.md

 **File**: `model/NeuralBigramModel.java`

-Same prediction task, but instead of a count table we use a **learned weight matrix** and gradient descent.
+Here also we have prediction task, but instead of a count table we use a **learned weight matrix** and gradient descent.

 ### Logits

 The weight matrix $W \in \mathbb{R}^{27 \times 27}$ holds raw unnormalized scores called *logits*.
-The value $W[i][j]$ represents "how likely is character $j$ to follow character $i$" — but as a real number (positive or negative), not a probability.
+The value $W[i][j]$ represents "how likely is character $j$ to follow character $i$", but as a real number (positive or negative), not a probability.

 ### Softmax